When you know it’s time for an upgrade

 2. Fix any image sizing, position or resolution issues.

 There is no doubt about it if a website has blurry or pixelated images; it instantly discredits your brand.
-Even if these photos are perfectly relevant to your business, the first thing a person your visitor will notice is its poor quality.
-This can also be said for how an image is cropped, positioned or even stretched into a column in your site.
+Even if these photos are perfectly relevant to your business, the first thing your visitor will notice is its poor quality.
+This can also be said for how an image is cropped, positioned or even stretched into a column within your site.
 A rule of thumb is, if you have to question whether it is good enough, the chances are that it isn’t.

 Tips & Tricks: